 I had only been to Horse Progress Days once before, at Mount Hope, Ohio in 2008.
 It had been an eye-opener, showing how strong and in touch with sustainable farming values the Amish are, and how innovative and sensible their efforts could be.
 So at the 23rd annual event in Howe, Indiana, I was there partly looking for signs of continuity, and partly for signs of change.
 Right off I spotted an Amish man with a Blue Tooth in his ear, talking as he walked along.

 The project for the winter of 2010 was a Champion No. 4 mower made sometime around 1878 by the Champion Machine Works of Springfield, Ohio.
+The machine was designed primarily as a mower yet for an additional charge a reaping attachment could be added.
 The mower was in remarkably good condition for its age.
 After cleaning dirt from gears and oiling, we put the machine on blocks and found that none of the parts were frozen and everything moved.

 In the morning we awoke to a three quarters of a mile long swath of old growth mixed conifer and aspen trees, uprooted and strewn everywhere we looked.
 We hadn’t moved here to become loggers, but it looked like God had other plans!
 We had chosen to become caretakers of this beautiful place because of the peace and quiet, the clean air, the myriad of birds and wildlife!
 Thus, we were presented with a challenge: how to clean up this blowdown in a clean, sustainable way.